 But once we have all the gear we need we can start to focus on our climbing ability.
 In this article we’ve documented a few climbing exercises for beginners that will help you hit the ground running.
 People think that they can take a shortcut by cranking out 100 pull ups or hangboarding.

 But overtraining can quickly lead to injuries.
 The best rock climbing training we can do is to focus on staying injury free so we can get more time on the wall.

-We’ve laid out three rock climbing training areas, technique, stamina, and strength.
+We’ve laid out some rock climbing training areas, technique, stamina, and strength.
 Each area lists a few rock climbing exercises for beginners.

 Let’s jump into our first training area, technique.

 We’re starting off with with climbing technique because I think it’s one of the most important areas to train.
 Ingraining good technique into your climbing muscle memory is going to help you all throughout your climbing career.
 Better to learn it the right way initially than to unlearn it in the future.

 Our climbing technique helps us move efficiently up the wall.
 When we are climbing a ladder, we aren’t campusing the ladder with only crimps.
 We are keeping our weight on our feet and maintaining three points of contact.